bitomule/Blog/Content/drafts/Getting started with Omnifocus automation.md

 ---
-date: 2020-22-24 20:22
+date: 2020-06-01 20:22
 tags: OmniFocus, Automation
-excerpt:
+excerpt: I’ve exploring OmniFocus Automation during it’s beta and I wanted to share the first steps to get start with this new awesome feature.
 title: Getting started with Omnifocus automation
 ---

 ## What´s omnifocus automation

-Omnifocus automation is the new automation framework by Omni group and it´s planned to work across all their apps.
+Omnifocus automation is the new automation framework by Omni group and it is planned to work across all their apps.

 It uses Javascript as the language where you can build almost anything.